b-golas/b-golas.github.io/docs/spark_performance_and_dev_choices.md

 But the same isn’t always true in cloud deployments, where Spark jobs often run in isolated, on-demand clusters.In this case, you need to understand the specs of your worker nodes.
 How much memory and how many cores each one has—and calculate how many executor containers will fit.

 For example, if a worker node has 32 cores and 256 GB of RAM, and you configure each executor with 6 cores and 64 GB RAM, basic math suggests that 4 executors can run per node.
 They’ll use 24 cores and all 256 GB of RAM.
 That leaves 8 cores idle.
 But in reality, it's often worse.
-Due to memory overhead, Spark may only launch 3 executors per node, depending on the configured memory overhead settings \- wasting 64 GB of memory and 18 CPU cores.
+Due to memory overhead, Spark may only launch 3 executors per node, depending on the configured memory overhead settings \- wasting part of 64 GB and 18 CPU cores.

-Choosing the right executor configuration isn’t just about assigning as much as you can.
-You also need to consider how much your job *actually* needs.
+Choosing the right executor configuration isn’t just about assigning as much resources as you can.
+You also need to consider how much your job actually needs.
 This isn't always easy to determine because there's a point when adding more resources may lead to diminishing returns.
 A good starting point is to identify the minimum number of CPU cores and the memory needed to run the job.
 From there, you can look for the sweet spot between performance, cost, and cluster utilization.
 You can usually estimate the number of needed cores based on the number of partitions you expect to run in parallel, which in turn can help to determine how many executors and how much memory you’ll need.
 More on that below.

 ### 2.3.2 Optimal Number of Cores and Memory per Executor